fluent/fluent-plugin-s3/README.md

 **store_as**

 archive format on S3.
-You can use serveral format:
+You can use several format:

 *   gzip (default)
 *   json